-Mr. Hagist will discuss his book and research at the April Varnum dinner meeting.
-Please join us on Monday, April 13 for an inside look at history revealed.
+Mr. Bailey will discuss his treasure hunts and show some of his finds at the May Varnum dinner meeting.
+Please join us on Monday, May 11, for an inside look at history recovered.

 This event is only open to Varnum Continental members.
 If you would like to join the Varnum Continentals ($35/year), please visit this link.

 Memorial Day Parade and Varnum Armory Open House

 The East Greenwich Memorial Day Parade on Main Street steps off at 10 a.m., and the Varnum Continentals, RIM, are proud and honored to be marching in our home-town parade.